-The "length" of intellectual property protection refers to the term of copyright.
+Finally, the "length" of intellectual property protection refers to the term of copyright.
 Unlike the other two dimensions, the length of copyright is easily quantified.

+The optimal term of copyright

-One simple model for the term of protection of intellectual property compares the social benefits and costs that accrue under two regimes: the protected period, when copyright is enforced, and the unprotected period, when the work is in the public domain.
+The simplest possible model for the term of protection of intellectual property compares the social benefits and costs that accrue under two regimes: the protected period, when copyright is enforced, and the unprotected period, when the work is in the public domain.

 Let us suppose that various works can be created, each of which has the same value to users.
-Think of romance novels or pop songs or whatever unimaginative, repetitive genre you prefer.
-(Of course, economics textbooks could never be considered as examples of this sort.)
+Think of romance novels, or pop songs, or whatever unimaginative, repetitive genre you prefer.
+(Of course, economics textbooks could not be considered as examples of this sort.)